cogwizzle/modern_javascript_workshop/readme.md

   "build": "webpack --watch"
 }
 ```
+3. Now run the build command in a terminal window `npm run build`.
-3. Now that both of the files have been modified run the command `npm run start:dev`.
+4. Now that both of the files have been modified run the command `npm run start:dev`.
 This will start a small web server inside of your command line window that builds and deploys your development test server.

-_Temporarily webpack-dev-server is broken with webpack 4.0.
-For this reason you must also run the command `npm run build`._

 ## Ultra development
 In this section we will be making changes to the src directory so that we can make our app more streamlined.
 It is already very small but we can make a few small improvements.